- Particularly with the popularity of lightweight or ultralight, small-frame revolvers, excessive recoil may be a problem.

 discreet carry.
 Target loads using wadcutter - cylindrical - bullets are loaded to relatively low velociy and generate

-- While these bullets do not expand - also an issue with many hollopwpoint bullets at the low velocities generated from 2"
+- While these bullets do not expand at the front - also an issue with many hollopwpoint bullets at the low velocities generated

 - The 148 gr. offerings from the American "Big Three" ammunition makers - Federal, Remington and Winchester - as well as